igoham/CISSP/1 - risk-and-compliance.md

     - Requires SMEs, for example databases require a DBA to preform special configurations
 - Assessment
     - Assess the level of implementation per control
-    - Looks at the evidence put in place, documentation with accrediation
+    - Looks at the evidence put in place, documentation with accreditation
     - Ensure in a secure phyiscal location
     - Ensure technical controls are in place
 - Authorize the system
-    - An Authorizaing offical must accept the risk that is not mitigated by the controls
+    - An Authorizing official must accept the risk that is not mitigated by the controls
 - Continuous monitoring
     - One the system is approved we contineously monitor the controlls to ensure they are effective
     - Ensures the system always maintains the same level of risk as it was initially accepted with